-A boat dry stack facility is a covered, enclosed building with multilevel, often heated vessel storage.
+A boat dry stack facility is a covered, enclosed building with multi-level, often heated vessel storage.
 A dry stack boat storage facility in Valdez will be the first of its kind in Alaska, offering a safe and secure storage option for vessel owners residing in the community and for those that frequently visit Valdez.
-This storage addresses the demand for smaller boat storage (32 ft or less).
-Additionally, it will be attractive to those from out of town who trailer their boat to and from Valdez several times a year.
+This storage addresses the demand for smaller boat storage (32 ft or less) as Valdez currently has a waitlist of 100 vessels for moorage.
+Additionally it will be attractive to those from out of town who trailer their boat to and from Valdez several times a year.
 Dry storage also reduces maintenance expenses and protects the vessel from degradation caused by sun, inclement weather, and birds.
 Revenue will be generated from the storage and vessel launching.

 Marine-related retail/commercial space developed in association with a dry stack facility can create a revenue opportunity for the City and support marine services business development in Valdez.
-Revenue will be generated from the lease space and taxes, while new business and improved services are provided to harbor users, the fishing fleet, and those that store their boats in the dry stack storage.
+Revenue will be generated from the lease space and taxes while new business and improved services are provided to harbor users, the fishing fleet, and those that store their boats in the dry stack storage.